Saving money at Christmas: an impossible task?

 It is just unimaginable to me that I would pay 40$ for anything I know I can have for 25$ THREE DAYS LATER.

-If it’s only appropriate for use at Christmas (red + green sparkle nail polish, slightly tacky Mrs. Clause Lingerie, reindeer antler headbands), then I don’t need to spend money on it (OR store this stuff for another year).
+If it’s only appropriate for use at Christmas (red + green sparkle nail polish, slightly tacky Mrs. Clause Lingerie, reindeer antler headbands), then I don’t need to spend money on it this year.

 (IF you just NEED a fun holiday head band – MAKE ONE.)